SIZMW/asus-traffic-monitor-data-retriever/README.md

 #### References

-* [cocaman/asus-traffic-fetcher](https://github.com/cocaman/asus-traffic-fetcher) was the initial inspiration to write this program, but with the ability to export to Excel workbooks.
+* [cocaman/asus-traffic-fetcher](https://github.com/cocaman/asus-traffic-fetcher) was the initial inspiration to write this program, but with the added ability to export to Excel workbooks.

 ## Build
 This program requires: